Skip to content

 High-Intent Searches Drive Results

-For businesses where customers actively search for solutions, Google Ads can be incredibly effective.
-If you run a restaurant, people search for "restaurants in [your area]" daily.
-Fitness businesses benefit when locals search for "gym membership deals" or "yoga classes near me."
+When customers actively search for solutions, Google Ads can be highly effective.
+If you run a restaurant, people search "restaurants in [your area]" every day.
+Fitness businesses benefit when locals search "gym membership deals" or "yoga classes near me."

 Local Businesses Thrive on Google

-Google's local advertising features are particularly powerful for small businesses.
-When someone searches on their mobile device, Google prioritises nearby results.
-This gives local businesses a genuine advantage over larger, non-local competitors.
+Google's local advertising features are powerful for small businesses.
+When someone searches on a mobile device, Google prioritises nearby results.
+This gives local businesses a genuine edge over larger, non-local competitors.

 Measurable ROI for Service-Based Businesses

-For businesses where a single customer has high lifetime value—like fitness memberships or regular restaurant visits—Google Ads' higher cost-per-click can still deliver excellent returns.
-One new gym member might be worth hundreds of pounds over their membership lifetime.
+Some businesses have a high customer lifetime value, like fitness memberships or regular restaurant visits.
+For them, Google Ads' higher cost-per-click can still deliver excellent returns.
+One new gym member might be worth hundreds of pounds over their membership.

 Best Industries for Google Ads